Matters Requiring Action by the Supervisory Committee

 - The final oral examination.

 Duties of the Chair

 The Chair is responsible for transmitting to the Graduate Office:

 - Minutes of all meetings of the Supervisory Committee.
-Please note that the major advisor should ensure that the Supervisory Committee meets approximately every six months (minimum once a year).
+Please note that the major advisor should ensure that the Supervisory Committee meets every six months (or twice each year).

 - A copy of the proposed program of graduate studies including any graduate credit accepted from another institution.

 - Request for Comprehensive form due in Graduate Office 2 weeks before comprehensive.